SiFuMax09/kubernetes-install-script/README.md

 - To initialize a new cluster:

+   Now you can continue with the initialization of the cluster

+   For more Information please consult the Kubernetes Docs at https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/
+     ```bash
+     sudo kubeadm init
+     ```

    You must deploy a Container Network Interface (CNI) based Pod network add-on so that your Pods can communicate with each other.
 Cluster DNS (CoreDNS) will not start up before a network is installed.

    For that we recomend installing Calico